TALK TO SALES

 How to maintain a work-life balance

-This article will explain what a work-life balance is, why it’s essential, and how you can maintain a healthy balance.
+This article will explain work-life balance, why it’s essential, and how to maintain a healthy balance.

 What is a work-life balance?

-A work-life balance is an equilibrium between someone’s career, professional, and personal life.
-This is seen when your career and personal time are equally prioritized without adversely affecting your physical or mental health.
+Work-life balance is the achievement of spending equal time on someone’s professional and personal life.
+Essentially, it’s when employees prioritize their career and personal relationships equally without adversely affecting their physical or mental health.

-With the rise of technology and remote work environments, the boundaries between work and life can become blended.
-This makes setting boundaries vital.
+With the rise of technology and remote work, the boundaries between work and life can become blurred.
+Therefore, setting boundaries is vital to be successful at work and productive at home.

-Work and life shouldn’t be at odds with each other.
-To ensure a strong balance, work and personal life need to work together to enhance physical and mental wellbeing.
+Work and life shouldn’t be at odds.
+Your work and personal lives must work together to ensure a strong balance that enhances your physical and mental well-being.

-This looks different depending on the age of your workers and your industry.
-For example, Baby Boomers tend to value the stability that work provides, while Gen Xers are more likely to use paid time off (PTO) on family enrichment and relationships.
-Millennials and Gen Z, however, focus more on finding meaningful work that supports their lifestyles instead of focusing on a work-life balance.
+This can look different depending on your workers' age and industry.
+For example, Baby Boomers tend to value work stability, while Gen Xers are more likely to use paid time off (PTO) for family enrichment and relationships.
+Many Millennials and Gen Zers focus more on finding meaningful work that integrates with their lifestyles, so a specific focus on work-life balance isn’t as necessary.

 Why is work-life balance important?

-A poor work-life balance where employees are overworked can lead to chronic stress.
-This, in turn, can cause other physical and mental health issues such as depression and heart problems.
+Ensuring your employees can find the perfect balance between work and life is essential for establishing a healthy work environment.
+An unhealthy work-life balance where employees are overworked can lead to chronic stress.
+This can cause other physical and mental health issues, such as depression and heart problems.

 A poor balance can also affect work-related outcomes, such as employee burnout, which reduces overall productivity at your organization.
-According to the Harvard Business Review, side effects of burnout cost an estimated $125 billion to $190 billion each year in healthcare costs.
+According to a recent report, organizations lose $322 billion in turnover and unproductivity globally due to burnout1.

-On the other hand, a good balance can lead to positive effects such as reduced stress, better wellbeing, and a decreased risk of burnout.
+On the other hand, a good balance can lead to positive effects such as reduced work-related stress levels, better well-being, and a decreased risk of burnout.

-According to the OECD Better Life Index, full-time workers in the U.S. spend 61% of their time on personal care activities, such as eating, sleeping, and leisure.
-This equates to 14.6 hours every day, which is less than other OECD countries such as Italy, Germany, Canada, South Korea, Russia, France, and Brazil.
+According to the OECD Better Life Index, full-time workers in the U.S. spend 63% of their time on personal care activities, such as eating, sleeping, and leisure2.
+This equates to 15 hours daily, less than other OECD countries such as Italy, Germany, Canada, South Korea, Russia, France, and Brazil.

 By striking a better balance between work and life, workers with children can focus on family, and all employees can work toward improved personal health and leisure.